jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Downloading the Makahiki source code will create a folder called "makahiki."

 There are two ways of obtaining the Makahiki source code.
-(If you have this text file, you likely already have the Makahiki source code and can skip this section.)
+(If you have this text file, you likely already have the Makahiki source code, and can skip this section.)

 A. If you do not have Git for Windows, download the source code from